Madhudorai/encodec-pytorch/README.md

 ## Introduction
 This repository is based on [encodec](https://github.com/facebookresearch/encodec) and [EnCodec_Trainer](https://github.com/Mikxox/EnCodec_Trainer).

-Based on the [EnCodec_Trainer](https://github.com/Mikxox/EnCodec_Trainer), I have made the following changes:
+Based on the [EnCodec_Trainer](https://github.com/Mikxox/EnCodec_Trainer), new changes:
-- support multi-gpu training.
-- support AMP training (you need to reduce learning rate and scale vq epsilon from 1e-5 to 1e-3, the reason you can check [issue 8](https://github.com/ZhikangNiu/encodec-pytorch/issues/8))
-  - Couldn't work, so don't use amp
-- support hydra configuration management.
-- align the loss functions and hyperparameters.
-- support warmup scheduler in training.
-- support the test script to test the model.
+- support Weights & Biases (wandb) for monitoring the training process.
-- support tensorboard to monitor the training process.
+- support multi-dataset training with automatic dataset mixing.
-- support 48khz and stereo models, thanks [@leoauri](https://github.com/leoauri) in https://github.com/ZhikangNiu/encodec-pytorch/pull/22.
-- support slurm training, thanks [@leoauri](https://github.com/leoauri). in https://github.com/ZhikangNiu/encodec-pytorch/pull/22.
+- support bandwidth-specific metrics with confidence intervals.
 - support loss balancer, thanks [@leoauri](https://github.com/leoauri). in https://github.com/ZhikangNiu/encodec-pytorch/pull/22.
 - You can find all the training scripts in scripts folder